rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input tensor of any shape, base of the exponent.</dd>
+<dd>An input tensor of any shape, base of the exponent.</dd>
 <dt><tt>Y</tt> : T</dt>
-<dd>Input tensor of any shape broadcastable to X shape, the exponent component.</dd>
+<dd>An input tensor of any shape broadcastable to X shape, the exponent component.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Z</tt> : T</dt>
-<dd>Output tensor (same size as X)</dd>
+<dd>An output tensor (same size as X)</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="RNN"></a><a name="rnn">**RNN**</a>

-  Computes an one-layer simple RNN.
-This operator is usually supported via some custom implementation such as CuDNN.
+  Computes a one-layer simple RNN.
+This operator is usually supported via some custom implementation, such as CuDNN.

   Notations:

   `X` - input tensor

   `i` - input gate

   `t` - time step (t-1 means previous time step)

   `Wi` - W parameter weight matrix for input gate

   `Ri` - R recurrence weight matrix for input gate

   `Wbi` - W parameter bias vector for input gate

   `Rbi` - R parameter bias vector for input gate

   `WBi` - W parameter weight matrix for backward input gate

   `RBi` - R recurrence weight matrix for backward input gate

   `WBbi` - WR bias vectors for backward input gate

   `RBbi` - RR bias vectors for backward input gate

   `H` - Hidden state

   `num_directions` - 2 if direction == bidirectional else 1

   Activation functions:

     relu(x)                - max(0, x)

     tanh(x)                - (1 - e^{-2x})/(1 + e^{-2x})

     sigmoid(x)             - 1/(1 + e^{-x})

     (NOTE: Below are optional)

     linear(x)              - alpha*x + beta

     leakyRelu(x)           - x if x >= 0 else alpha * x

     thresholdedRelu(x)     - x if x >= alpha else 0

     pRelu(xi)              - xi if xi >= 0 else alpha[i]* xi over dim 0

     scaledTanh(x)          - alpha*tanh(beta*x)

     sigmoidHard(x)         - min(max(alpha*x + beta, 0), 1)

     elu(x)                 - x if x >= 0 else alpha*(e^x - 1)

     softsign(x)            - x/(1 + |x|)

     softplus(x)            - log(1 + e^x)

     parametricSoftplus(xi) - alpha[i]*log(1 + e^{beta[i]* xi}) over dim 0

   Equations (Default: f=tanh):

     - Ht = f(Xt*(Wi^T) + Ht-1*Ri + Wbi + Rbi)

 #### Attributes

 <dl>
 <dt><tt>activation_alpha</tt> : list of floats</dt>
 <dd>Optional scaling values used by some activation functions.
-The values are consumed in the order of activation functions, for example (f, g, h) in LSTM.</dd>
+The values are consumed in the order of activation functions.
+For example, (f, g, h) in LSTM.</dd>
 <dt><tt>activation_beta</tt> : list of floats</dt>
 <dd>Optional scaling values used by some activation functions.
-The values are consumed in the order of activation functions, for example (f, g, h) in LSTM.</dd>
+The values are consumed in the order of activation functions.
+For example, (f, g, h) in LSTM.</dd>
 <dt><tt>activations</tt> : list of strings</dt>
 <dd>One (or two if bidirectional) activation function for input gate.
 The activation function must be one of the activation functions specified above.
-Optional: Default `tanh` if not specified.</dd>
+Optional: The default value is `tanh` if not specified.</dd>
 <dt><tt>clip</tt> : float</dt>
 <dd>Cell clip threshold.
 Clipping bounds the elements of a tensor in the range of [-threshold, +threshold] and is applied to the input of activations.
-No clip if not specified.</dd>
+Clipping is not applied if this is not specified.</dd>
 <dt><tt>direction</tt> : string</dt>
-<dd>Specify if the RNN is forward, reverse, or bidirectional.
-Must be one of forward (default), reverse, or bidirectional.</dd>
+<dd>Specifies whether the RNN is forward (default), reverse, or bidirectional.
+Must be either forward, reverse, or bidirectional.</dd>
 <dt><tt>hidden_size</tt> : int</dt>
-<dd>Number of neurons in the hidden layer</dd>
+<dd>The number of neurons in the hidden layer.</dd>
 <dt><tt>output_sequence</tt> : int</dt>
 <dd>The sequence output for the hidden is optional if 0.
-Default 0.</dd>
+Defaults to 0.</dd>
 </dl>

 #### Inputs (3 - 6)